 When the cyclic prefix length varies from symbol to symbol (e.g. time multiplexed MBMS and unicast) then shall be further restricted to the subset of symbols with the considered modulation scheme being active and with the considered cyclic prefix length type.

 B.5.2 Window length

-<Additional Text to be added.>
+Table E.5.2-1, E.5.2-2, E.5.2-3 below specify EVM window length (W) for normal CP, the cyclic prefix length for each corresponding bandwidth and subcarrier spacing.